SmartSparks-Victoris/Victoris-AI/README.md

 - **Sentiment Model**: This model performs sentiment analysis on customer chats, determining whether the sentiment is positive, negative, or neutral.
 - **Summary Model**: This model generates summaries of long customer chats.
 - **Labeling Model**: This model labels customer chats based on predefined categories.
+- **Semantic Search**: Performs a semantic search based on the provided question.

 ## Repository Structure